sztrzask/maklipsa.github.io/_posts/2016-11-28-How_I_calculate_similarities_in_cookit.md

 ### Taking similarity into account

-Let's take two recipes.
-One containing `sea salt` and the other `salt`.
-In the boolean representation, the similarity between them would be equal  to zero.
-But in real life they are similar.
-And often can be used interchangeably.
-They are not the same but similar.
+Let's take two recipes, one containing `sea salt` and the other `salt`.
+In a boolean representation, the similarity between them would be equal  to zero.
+But they are actually similar, and can often be used interchangeably.
+So they are not the same but, they are similar.
 Now how to represent that?

 I can take the advantage of the fact that all ingredients in cookit are organized in a graph.
 Where the child is more specific than the parent.
 For example, in this case, I have:

 `Spices -> solid spices -> mineral spices -> salt -> sea salt`

-We can take advantage of this knowledge and put all parents and children into the vector as owned ingredients.
-But then I loose the significance of the actual ingredient used (meaning that `sea salt` for this recipe is ideal, and `salt` is just OK).
+We can this knowledge to work and put all the parents and children into the vector as owned ingredients.
+The problem is, I then lose the significance of the actual ingredient used (meaning that `sea salt` for this recipe is ideal, and `salt` is just OK).
 The best way would be to use weights on how accurate the ingredient is for this recipe.
 So my vector will look like this:

 |---
 | | Spices | Solid spices | Mineral spices | Salt | Sea salt